hashicorp/terraform/website/docs/commands/taint.html.markdown

 * `-lock-timeout=0s` - Duration to retry a state lock.

-* `-module=path` - The module path where the resource to taint exists.
-    By default this is the root path.
-Other modules can be specified by a period-separated list.
-Example: "foo" would reference the module "foo" but "foo.bar" would reference the "bar" module in the "foo" module.

 * `-no-color` - Disables output with coloring

 * `-state=path` - Path to read and write the state file to.
 Defaults to "terraform.tfstate".